 Music 251.
-Cal State Choir (1) Group performance of choral music from various periods of the choral repertoire.
+University Singers (1) Group performance of choral music from various periods of the choral repertoire.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.

 Music 253.
 Cal State Wind Ensemble (1) Group performance of music from various periods of the repertoire.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.